andrewwiik/iOS-Blocks/README.md

 ### What is iOS Blocks? ###

 iOS Blocks is a widget-like system for iOS.
-It was originally designed by Jay Machalani.
-One of the big issues that iOS Blocks hopes to solve in iOS is the need to open an app to do everything.
-Jay Machalani outlined this pretty well in a detailed blog post you can find <a href="http://jaymachalani.com/blog/2014/5/29/pushing-ios">here</a>.
+It was originally designed by Jay Machalani. iOS Blocks aims to remove the need to open an application everytime the end user wants to do something like check stocks or take a photo, Jay Machalani outlined this pretty well in a detailed blog post you can find <a href="http://jaymachalani.com/blog/2014/5/29/pushing-ios">here</a>.

 ### How do I get set up? ###